 Soak the cashews in cold water for 7 hours or overnight, or, soak them for an hour or so in boiling water.

-For the topping, whizz up 150g of raspberries in a blender or hand blender and set to one side.
+For the topping, whizz up 150g of raspberries in a blender or hand blender with the lemon juice and the runny honey, and set to one side.
 Clean out the blender and put the coconut cream, cashews, the white creamy top of the tin of coconut milk plus two tablespoons of the liquid, the almond milk, the melted coconut oil and the two tablespoons of honey or agave nectar into the blender and whip up.

-Once you have a thick smooth texture add the raspberry coulis and the juice from half a lemon and whizz up again to create a lovely pink mixture.
+Once you have a thick smooth texture add the raspberry mixture and whizz up again to create a lovely pink mixture.

 Take the base out of the freezer and use a spatula to pour over the tart mix, smoothing off the top with the spatula.

-Using the back of a spoon, in a bowl crush up half of the remaining raspberries with the coconut nectar to make a coulis and add this to the top of the cheesecake using a cocktail stick or the tip of a knife to create a swirly, effect.
+Using the back of a spoon, in a bowl crush up half of the remaining raspberries with half a tablespoon of runny honey to make a coulis and add this to the top of the cheesecake using a cocktail stick or the tip of a knife to create a swirly, effect.

 Cover the finished product carefully in foil before placing into the freezer.
 Leave to set in the freezer for 6 hours or overnight and take out 20 mins or so before serving so it can thaw a little.
 If you want to portion it, take it out and cut through it with a knife heated in boiling water so that you can pop the slices that you don’t need back in and allow the portions to thaw.

-Decorate with mint leaves, edible flowers if you can get them and the remaining raspberries 🙂
+Decorate with mint leaves, edible flowers if you can get them, and some fresh raspberries 🙂